|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Consolidated at San Diego.
 Constructors Number 1101.
-Assigned U. S. Navy bureau number 08207.
+Delivered to the U. S. Navy (USN) as PBY-5 Catalina bureau number 08207.
 Ferried overseas across the Pacific to Australia.

 On April 6, 1944 took off piloted by F/O Reginald "Reg" Marr on a mission to rescue the crew of Beaufighter A19-156 that force landed at Cartier Island south of Semaroe Island.
 The landing was in the open sea at dusk and took off again after dark.